We have not yet confirmed our keynote but we're working on something exciting! Check back soon.

-With the cost of living constantly on the rise, the demand for affordable housing solutions is greater than ever.
+With the cost of living constantly on the rise alongside the added economic stressors created by COVID-19, the demand for affordable housing solutions is greater than ever.
 NASCO has pulled together a team of experts to take future co-op founders through the process of starting a new housing co-op, from clarifying the initial concept to drafting your business plan.
-Workshops in this weekend-long series provide a comprehensive training on the development process.
+Workshops in this weekend-long series provide comprehensive training on the development process.

 We ask that conference attendees use the following agreements as ground rules throughout the Institute.
 These are offered as tools for participants to hold themselves and each other accountable as we engage in a respectful and challenging educational process.

 Please, in both large and small groups, one person speaks at a time.
 It can also be useful to ask people to leave space between speakers, for those who need more time to process words or are less comfortable fighting for airtime in a conversation.

 No One Knows Everything; Together We Know A Lot